What is an oil macerate and how do you use it?

 Filtering and preserving the macerate

-Once the maceration is complete, the mixture is carefully filtered to remove plant residues.
+Once the maceration is complete, the mixture is carefully filtered to remove any plant residue.
 The macerate is then stored in tinted glass bottles to protect it from UV rays, and a natural preservative, such as vitamin E, may be added to extend its shelf life.

 Therapeutic and cosmetic benefits